 The government has today unexpectedly revived plans for laws to disconnect persistent illegal filesharers, in a move to delight the entertainment industry and anger ISPs.
 The unscheduled changes to the Digital Britain consultation also envisage a more powerful, direct role for Lord Mandelson.
-Despite denials last week, the news …
+Despite denials last week, the …

 Long Live TPB where not everything is illegal on there.

 ... had persuaded it to reconsider introducing the threat of disconnection from the internet.

 Err, excuse me? "we will be extending the deadline for responses to 29th September 2009"

 The fucking Consultation hasn't even *FINISHED* yet, but already you're deciding what you're going to do?

 Why not just admit that, like every other damn consultation you've held, it's a complete sham because you're going to do what you like anyway?

 How about we all club together and buy Mandy an expensive dinner?
 Maybe *THAT* is the way to get Government policy changed...?

 I have watched over the past few years as freedom after freedom gets eroded by the 'Labour government' and I have shook my head watching no-one do anything about it.